pmem/pmdk/doc/pmreorder/pmreorder.1.md

 `-p <path>, --path <path>`

 Path to the consistency checker.
-Checker function has to return 0 for consistent cases and 1 otherwise.
+If the checker type is `prog` - given program **has to take a file name as the last parameter** and the program has to return 0 for consistent cases and 1 otherwise.
+If the checker type is `lib` - `--name` parameter is required.

 `-n <name>, --name <name>`

 The symbol name of the consistency checking function in the library.
+The function **has to take a file name as the only parameter** and it has to return 0 for consistent cases and 1 otherwise.
-Valid only if the checker type is `lib`.
+This parameter is required only if the checker type is `lib`.

 `-o <pmreorder_output>, --output <pmreorder_output>`